Materials Science and Engineering with a Foundation Year BEng MEng

 4th in the UK for materials technology

-Materials science and engineering is a subject that is integral to all other engineering disciplines.
-It brings together physics, chemistry, engineering, maths, and in some cases, biology, and puts these subjects into real-life situations.
+Materials science and engineering is a discipline that is essential to all branches of engineering, combining elements of physics, chemistry, engineering, maths, and, in some cases, biology, to tackle real-world challenges.

 Teaching in the Department of Materials Science and Engineering is mainly based in The Diamond, the University's dedicated engineering teaching facility.
 Here, you'll find lecture theatres, seminar rooms, open plan learning spaces, library services and a number of specialist engineering laboratories.
 You'll also have lectures and use laboratories in the Sir Robert Hadfield Building.